Monday, December 9, 2019

 The Hofkirche

-Maximilian had planned to decorate his tomb with 40 statues cast in bronze, but only 28 were finished.
-The figure captions below are the copied inscriptions at the base of those statues.
+Maximilian had planned to decorate his tomb with 40 bronze statues, but only 28 were completed.
+The figure captions below are copies of the inscriptions at the bases of those statues.

 Maximilian's ancestors

-The Habsburgs started off when in 1273, Rudolf I was elected German king.
-In 1291 his son Albrecht (Albert) followed.
-He was assassinated in 1298 when the House of Luxemburg took over providing the German kings.
+The Habsburgs started off when Rudolf I was elected German king in 1273.
+In 1291, his son Albrecht (Albert) followed.
+He was assassinated in 1298 when the House of Luxembourg took over, providing the German kings.
 But when Emperor Sigismund, the last male member of the House of Luxembourg, died, he left only one daughter.
-She was married to a Habsburg, Albert, who became German King Albrecht II from 1438 to 1439.
-In 1440, the electors chose as successor Albert's cousin Frederick - and Maximilian's father - who ruled until 1493.
+She was married to a Habsburg, Albert, who became King Albrecht II of Germany from 1438 to 1439.
+In 1440, the electors chose Albert's cousin, Frederick, and Maximilian's father, as successor, who ruled until 1493.
 Contrary to Maximilian, Frederick III was called the Reichserzschlafmütze (arch-sleepyhead of the empire)

 Kaiser Rudolf Graf v Habsburg